USB LAN Connect Operation Guide

 CNC to File Menu Selection

-Press the button under the Start option to prepare the FTP server memory storage to receive a file from the CNC.
+Press the button under the Start option to prepare the storage method to receive a file from the CNC.
 Press the button under the Cancel option to return to the main menu without creating a file.
 Once the “Start” has been pressed, a file send operation (punch) from the CNC should be initiated.

 Automatic File Name Selection

-All files saved to the FTP server memory storage use a file name with the following structure: CNC####.TXT.
-The number will be the next number in the sequence of the files found on the FTP server.
+All files saved to the storage device use a file name with the following structure: CNC####.TXT.
+The number will be the next number in the sequence of the files found on the storage device.
 If the largest sequence numbered file name number found is CNC15.TXT, then the next file name created will be CNC16.TXT.

 File to CNC Menu Selection

-With this menu selection, a file on the ftp server memory can be sent directly to the CNC.
+With this menu selection, a file on the storage device can be sent directly to the CNC.
 The first files shown on the display are files on the ftp server memory from the most recently accessed directory.
-First you will need to select [SD Dir] or [USB Dir] depending on whether you wish to pull the file from the SD Card (LAN side) or the USB stick.
+First you will need to select [SD Files] or [USB Files] depending on whether you wish to pull the file from the SD Card or the USB flash drive.
 Use the buttons on the right and the left to highlight a particular file, highlight [type file] to type in a file name, or select a new sub directory to display.
 Press the center button to make the selection desired.

 Shown in this example screen above, the MOLD.TXT file is highlighted.
 Select the center key to prepare the file to be sent.
 A new screen will appear showing the file to be sent along with a Start and Cancel display.
 Before pressing the Start button, prepare the CNC control to receive a file.
 When the CNC is ready to accept a file, press the center button associated with the Start button on the screen.
 Press the right button to cancel this operation and return to the main menu.
 Use the View option to view the contents of the file selected before sending the file to the CNC.